WEMAC: Women and Emotion Multi-modal Affective Computing dataset: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the Dept. of Research and Innovation of Madrid Regional Authority, in the EMPATIA-CM research project (reference Y2018/TCS-5046) and the Spanish Ministry of Science, Innovation and Universities with the FPU grant FPU19/00448.
-The authors thank all the members of the UC3M4Safety for their contribution and support of the present work.
+This work has been supported by the Dept. of Research and Innovation of Madrid Regional Authority, in the EMPATIA-CM research project (reference Y2018/TCS-5046), SAPIENTAE4Bindi Project from Grant PDC2021-121071-I00 funded by MCIN\/AEI\/10.13039/501100011033 and by the European Union ''NextGenerationEU/PRTR'', grant PID2021-125780NB-I00 funded by AEI, and the Spanish Ministry of Science, Innovation and Universities with the FPU grant FPU19/00448.
+The authors thank all the members of UC3M4Safety for their contribution and support.